mapcrafter/mapcrafter/docs/configuration.rst

 	**Required**

 	This is the directory with the Minecraft Texture files.
-The renderer works with the Minecraft 1.5 Texture file format.
+The renderer works with the Minecraft 1.6 Resource Pack file format.
 You need here:

-	* chest.png
-	* enderchest.png
-	* largechest.png
-	* foliagecolor.png
-	* grasscolor.png
+	* directory ``chest/`` with normal.png, normal_double.png and ender.png
+	* directory ``colormap/`` with foliage.png and grass.png
-	* the blocks/ directory from your texture pack
+	* directory ``blocks/`` from your texture pack
+	* endportal.png and fire.png

-	Probably you can get everything from your minecraft.jar.
-You can use the python script ``find_images.py`` from the data directory to extract the images from your minecraft.jar.
+	Probably you can get everything from your Minecraft Jar file.
+You can use the python script ``find_images.py`` from the data directory to extract the images from your Minecraft Jar file.

 	See also :ref:`installing-textures`.